turingschool/backend-curriculum-site/module2/lessons/databases_and_orms.md

 - Describe what a database is and how it relates to web applications
 - Describe what SQL is
-- Define key database vocabulary including "table", "column", "row", "primary key", and "schema"
+- Define key database vocabulary including "table", "column", "row", "primary key", "migration", and "schema"
+- Describe the purpose of database migrations
+- Write a simple database migration
 - Use Postico to visualize the Database
 - Describe what an ORM is and how it relates to the database
 - Use built in ActiveRecord methods to CRUD resources in the Rails Console